2010 Jiangxi derailment

-on 23 May 2010, train K859 travelling from Shanghai to Guilin derailed in a mountainous area in Dongxiang County, within Fuzhou City, Jiangxi.
+on 23 May 2010, train K859 travelling from Shanghai to Guilin derailed in a mountainous area in Dongxiang County, within Fuzhou, Jiangxi.
 At least 19 people died, and 71 were injured.
 At least 53 people were rescued and another 280 were taken from the train.
 Within 12 hours all survivors had been removed as the rescue effort got underway.

 Incident

 According to the Ministry of Railways, the train was derailed by flaws in the track caused by a landslide.
 The landslide was caused by previous days of heavy rain and flooding in the region, with recent storms in the area having led to the evacuation of 44,600 people and a further 1.46 million people having been affected by the storms.
 Some carriages were found overturned, and one carriage was said to have "twisted and crushed another".

 A passenger, who broke his arm but managed to escape the wreckage without help, reportedly "saw bits of bodies on the floor."
 A member of the railway police at the scene said, "each carriage had 118 seats.
 It is not yet immediately known how many passengers were aboard."
 More than 280 passengers were evacuated from the train and 53 had been freed from the wreckage as of 9:00 CST on Sunday.
 Four legal medical experts were requested to assist with identification of bodies.